Iss Pyaar Ko Kya Naam Doon 3: Gul Khan Unaffected By Barun Sobti-Sanaya Irani Fans’ Hate Comments!

 "Obviously, with the language they use and the class they reflect in their words, they wouldn't want their parents and families to see their real faces."

 In the first instalment Barun played Arnav Singh Raizada, while Sanaya was seen as Khushi Kumari Gupta.
-The jodi was instant hit among the audiences and the background score 'Rabba Ve' was well received by the audiences.
+The jodi was an instant hit among the audiences and the background score 'Rabba Ve' was well-received by the audiences.

 Arnav Singh Raizada's character was so popular that when Barun announced his break from the show due to health problems, his fans made sure that the show was shut down on a happy note rather than any replacement!